 One of our candidates at the 2015 general election will be Ray Barry, leader of the campaign group Real Fathers for Justice.
 He supports parents in custody battles through Court Without a Lawyer.
-Ray will be contesting the Wolverhampton South-West seat.
+He says:

 Family Law has become a multi-billion pound industry.
 The dysfunctional family law system has led to one in four British children permanently losing contact with their fathers after family breakdowns.
 These children are more likely to suffer disadvantage throughout childhood and adult life.